 - Once warm, pour off any accumulated juices.
 Then brush with remaining glaze, turn off the roaster, and allow to sit for 20 minutes, covered.

-- Optional, but recommended: Place disposable pan in the oven (carefully support the bottom of the pan) on the middle rack and broil for 5-10 minutes until golden and crispy like a honey baked ham.
+- Optional, but recommended: Place disposable pan in the oven (carefully support the bottom of the pan) on the middle rack and broil the ham for 5-10 minutes until golden and crispy like a honey baked ham.
 Watch it carefully to be sure it doesn't burn.
 In order to caramelize evenly the ham needs to be rotated and moved side to side every minute or two.Alternatively, use a food torch to caramelize all the edges.

 - We love comments!
 Please come back and leave us one after you’ve tried this recipe.